strings-my/Hello-OBP-Next/README.md

 To login, use the username and password you noted above.
 After a successful login, you can check your account balance.

-pm run dev
+npm run dev
 Starts the development server.

 npm run build
 Builds the app for production.

 npm start
 Runs the built app in production mode.